alecab94/mews-data-task/solution/reports/ad_hoc_report/customer_profile_report.md

 | SK          | 72                 | 2                | 2.78%              |
 | CN          | 59                 | 0                | 0.00%              |

 RU, GB and US lead the use of online check-in by nationality with about 1 in 10 guests making use of it.
 CZ, DE, and SK, show decreasing online check-in participation correspondingly, all of which belong to Central Europe.
 China on the other hand does not participate at all in online check-ins.
-This may be to country or system limitations, would require further investigation.
+This may be due to country or system restrictions, and would require further investigation.

 In this case, we have insufficient data to make a determination if countries behave in a different manner when it comes to the use of online check-in for different week days.
 The highest number of online check-in is on Mondays for GB and that is just 6 reservations.